jmutai/k8s-pre-bootstrap/README.md

 ```

 ## Preliminary preparation infrastructure
-WARNING: Executed only for workers.
-You prepare configuration files on the Master, and then using ansible they are copied to the Workers.

 - It is desirable that all servers distinguish each other by name.
 To do this, either you need to have a configured DNS or prepare files ```/etc/host``` and ```/etc/resolv.conf``` on the master and copy them to other servers using **net_config_copy.yml**.
+- WARNING: Executed only for workers.
+You prepare configuration files on the Master, and then using ansible they are copied to the Workers.
 - WARNING: If you use Network Manager (in the CentOS 7 by default it that) to change the DNS settings, changing file ```/etc/resolv.conf``` is not enough, you need to change the network settings, for example in ```/etc/sysconfig/network-scripts/ifcfg-ens192```, otherwise the Network Manager will overwrite file ```/etc/resolv.conf``` when the OS reboots
 ```
 ansible-playbook net_config_copy.yml
 ```

+- If Internet works through a proxy, then you need configure `/etc/environment` and `/etc/yum.conf` files, and create `/etc/systemd/system/docker.service.d/http-proxy.conf` file, and run command that copy this files to another servers.
-WARNING: Executed only for workers.
+- WARNING: Executed only for workers.
 You prepare configuration files on the Master, and then using ansible they are copied to the Workers.
-- If Internet works through a proxy, then you need configure `/etc/environment` and `/etc/yum.conf` files, and create `/etc/systemd/system/docker.service.d/http-proxy.conf` file, and run command that copy this files to another servers.

 ```
 ansible-playbook proxy_settings_copy.yml
 ```